+Economics 361, George Mason University, Dr. Carrie Meyer Economic Development of Latin America Fall 2017, 1:30-2:45, MW, Robinson B111

+Office Hours MW 10:30-11:30AM cmeyer@gmu.edu, 703-993-1143 Buchanan Hall (formerly Mason Hall) D159 (1st Floor)

+Course Goals:

-Economics 361, George Mason University, Dr. Carrie Meyer Economic Development of Latin America Fall 2016, 1:30-2:45, MW, Robinson B 220 Office Hours MW 10:30-11:30AM cmeyer@gmu.edu, Mason Hall D159 (1st Floor) Course Goals: By the end of the course, students should be familiar with the economic history and institutions of Latin America and key development issues such as the legacy of colonialism, import-substitution-industrialization problems, free-market reforms, sustainability and role of the agricultural sector.
-The course will approach topics from the perspectives of economic history and development theory, with an eye toward the institutions and cultural norms specific to Latin America.
+By the end of the course, students should be familiar with the economic history and institutions of Latin America and key development issues such as the legacy of colonialism, import-substitution-industrialization problems, free-market reforms, and the role of the agricultural sector.
+The course will approach topics from the perspectives of economic history, current events, and development theory, with an eye toward the institutions and cultural norms specific to Latin America.
+The course will help students see the world from multiple perspectives, reflect upon their positions in a global society, and be prepared for future engagement as global citizens.

 Skill requirements and prerequisites: